dcaba/slides/src/171218_tcpgoonAtBcnNetworkMeetup/5_closure.md

 * When assessing post mortems, do not stop until the very last root cause is clear
 * One time solutions suck
 * Golang works well for building low level utilities
 * Code requires continuous testing.
-Deliverables too.
+Deliverables too
-* And Golang is easy&fun :)

 ## Special thanks to...

 * chadell, also owning the project
 * my wife, who created our gopher
+* other teams in Schibsted,
+    * creating excellent tools to maintain/run our applications
+    * providing also great and valuable feedback

 ## Further questions?